HLLLEE/devlog/_posts/2022-12-26-research-paper-study.md

 - The target of each game is selected randomly.
 - The different colored Bullets are placed randomly.
 Only Bullets can be moved throughout the game.
 The Bullet’s direction can only be changed when it encounters the wall, bullet, or a target.
 - The Bullet that has to reach the target should match the color with the Target.
+- The movement of the bullet is counted as number of direction changes of all the bullets.

 ### Example